iz4tow/air_quality_monitor/README.md

 # Air Quality Monitor
 # with Arduino WIFI R.2 sensor and Go Server
-# integrated with Whatsapp and Grafana
+# integrated with Whatsapp (alarm & chatbot) and Grafana
 A simple air quality monitor with Arduino UNO WIFI R2 and a Go server

 ## Hardware